Samuele-123/MiniCaml/README.md

 ## Simple Interpreter for a Functional Programming Language

 This repository contains a simple interpreter for a functional programming language implemented in OCaml.
 The language supports basic arithmetic operations, boolean expressions, and function definitions.
+This project is based on the one that the professor showed during the programming paradigms course.

 ### Language Features